ivanajovanovic/UQEF-Dynamic/README.md

 - **Python Version**: Compatible with Python 3.11
 - **Dependencies**: Core dependencies will be automatically installed with any of the above methods

-## Requirements/Dependencies
+## Requirements/Dependencies and Environment Setup

 ### Core Dependencies

 - **Python**: Compatible with Python 3.11 (recommended)
 - **UQEF**: Uncertainty Quantification Execution Framework (core library)
-- **Chaospy**: Python toolbox for performing uncertainty quantification
+- **Chaospy**: Python toolbox for probabilistic modelling and forward uncertainty propagation (i.e., via the MC sampling methods or Polynomial chaos expansion-based methods)
 - **NumPy/SciPy/Pandas**: For numerical computations and data handling
 - **MPI Libraries**: For parallel computing (mpi4py)
 - **Visualization**: Matplotlib, Plotly, Seaborn for visualization and plotting